PiOS-kernel/testing/README.md

     // INITIALIZATION OF THE TEST TASKS
     create_task((void(*)(void*)) producer_task, (void*)&data, 0);
     create_task((void(*)(void*)) consumer_task, (void*)&data, 0);

-    // THE FUNCTION SHOULD NOT RETURN UNTIL THE TEST HAS BEEN COMPLETED,
-    // BECAUSE TEST RELATED DATA HAS BEEN INSTANTIATED ONTO THE STACK, WHICH
-    // WOULD BE ERASED IF THE FUNCTION RETURNS. while(!test_completed)
-        PendSVTrigger();
 }
 ```

-The tasks that run the test are responsible of communicating when the test is completed and whether it was successfull or not.
-Also, after compleating their
+The result of a test is communicated to the test runner by signaling through a dedicated event, `test_completed_event`.
+One of the tasks running the test should post to that event and communicate the result of the test in the event message payload.

-job they should terminate by calling `exit()` syscall.
+The tasks are responsible for deallocating the memory used for the test once the test is completed.
+The test tasks should terminate by calling the `exit()` syscall.
 Refer to [this test](testing/scheduling.c) to check out the correct behavior of test tasks.

 ## Running tests
 1. `make test` to run the integration tests.
 When issuing this command the executable will be recompiled from scratch.